gunleik/3commas-tools/README.md

 ## Generate API key
 If not done already, you have to create an API key at https://3commas.io/api_access_tokens.
-3c_bot_stats needs minimum "Account Read" and "Bots Read" access, but the other scripts need write rights also.
+3c_bot_stats needs minimum "Account Read" and "Bots Read" access, but the other scripts need write access also.
 The first time you run the script it will ask for your API key and secret.
 The script will save it in $HOME/.3c_keys (or 3c_keys.bat on Windows).
 If you like to change the API key/secret or wipe it from you system, just delete the $HOME/.3c_keys file (or 3c_keys.bat).